SSL / TLS

 Did your certificate expire?

-If your site is showing a certificate warning, renew and reinstall a valid certificate as soon as possible.
-Free certificate authorities such as Let’s Encrypt make it possible to automate renewal for many websites.
+If your site shows a certificate warning, renew and reinstall a valid certificate as soon as possible.
+Free certificate authorities such as Let's Encrypt make it possible to automate renewal for many websites.

 How do I check if my SSL certificate is valid?